copiousfreetime/try-them-all/posts/02_dataset_quality.md

 ### Check for leading and trailing whitespace on text fields.

-If we look at the `unsplash_keywords` table, we see a `keyword` column.
+Looking at the `unsplash_keywords` table, there is a `keyword` column.
 If the values in this column are from human entered data, in all probability it will be a bit messy.
 For instance, do any of the keywords have leading or trailing spaces?

 ```text
 unsplash_lite=# select count(*) from unsplash_keywords where keyword like ' %';